hammer-mt/thumb/README.md

 test = thumb.test([prompt_a, prompt_b], models=["gpt-4", "gpt-3.5-turbo"])
 ```

+### Running Web UI locally

+Below are the step-by-step instructions for both Mac and Windows users to operate the provided scripts to run the Web UI for `thumb` locally:

+#### Instructions for Mac Users:

+##### Prerequisites:
+1. Ensure you have Python3 installed.
+You can verify by typing `python3 --version` in the terminal.
+If not installed, you can get it from [Python's official website](https://www.python.org/downloads/mac-osx/).

+##### Operating the `webui.sh` script:
+1. Open the Terminal.
+2. Navigate to the directory containing the `webui.sh` script using the `cd` command.
+For example, `cd path/to/directory`.
+3. Make the script executable by running: `chmod +x webui.sh`.
+4. Execute the script: `./webui.sh`.
+5. The script will set up the necessary virtual environment, install required packages, and launch the Gradio app.
+6. Once you're done using the app, close it and the terminal will indicate "Server closed."

+#### Instructions for Windows Users:

+##### Prerequisites:
+1. Ensure you have Python installed.
+You can verify by typing `python --version` in the Command Prompt.
+If not installed, you can get it from [Python's official website](https://www.python.org/downloads/windows/).
+Make sure to check the box that says "Add Python to PATH" during installation.

+##### Operating the `webui.bat` script:
+1. Open Command Prompt (you can press `Windows + R`, type `cmd`, and hit Enter).
+2. Navigate to the directory containing the `webui.bat` script using the `cd` command.
+For example, `cd path\to\directory`.
+3. Execute the script by typing `webui.bat` and pressing Enter.
+4. The script will set up the necessary virtual environment, install required packages, and launch the Gradio app.
+5. Once you're done using the app, close it, and the Command Prompt will indicate "Server closed."

+For both Mac and Windows users, the first time you run these scripts, they'll create a virtual environment and install the necessary libraries.
+The subsequent runs will use the already created environment unless you delete it.

 ## About Prompt Optimization

 The difference between people just playing around with ChatGPT and those using AI in production is evaluation.
 LLMs respond non-deterministically, and so it's important to test what results look like when scaled up across a wide range of scenarios.
 Without an evaluation framework you're left blindly guessing about what's working in your prompts (or not).